Toine-Dev/Velib/README.md

 ![Architecture](images/velib_architecture.png)

 ### 🔄 Data flow
-1. `bootstrap_velib_csv` — loads historical bike count data from the Paris Open Data API into PostgreSQL on first run
+1. `bootstrap_velib_csv` — loads historical bike count data from the Paris Open Data website by downloading a CSV file (quite heavy: around 1.5GB at the time of writing) into PostgreSQL on first run
 2. `update_api` — fetches the latest bike counts and weather data (historical + forecast) and updates the DB
 3. `preprocess_data` — cleans and engineers features into `velib_weather_processed`
 4. `train_model` — trains the LightGBM model and logs experiments to MLflow
 5. `recursive_forecast` — generates 48h ahead forecasts stored in the DB
-6. **FastAPI** — serves predictions and analytics from the DB, secured with JWT
+6. **FastAPI** — serves predictions and analytics from the DB and MLflow server, secured with JWT
 7. **Streamlit** — displays results by calling the FastAPI endpoints

 ---